saade/filament-laravel-log/README.md

 # Features

-- Jump between start and end of file
+- Quickly jump between start and end of the file
-- Refresh content
+- Refresh log contents
-- Clear logs
+- Clear log contents

-### Upcoming
+- Search multiple files in multiple directories <sup>New in v1.1.0</sup>
-- Support multiple log files
+- Ignore file patterns <sup>New in v1.1.0</sup>

 <br>